Questions

 We will be able to see results from all exams, but will utilize the most recent in our considerations.
 The most competitive applicants have an upward trend.

-We are requiring the AAMC PREview for the 2025 admissions cycle.
-This will be utilized as part of our holistic review process to give the admissions committee additional information about an applicant’s personal attributes.
-We value learning as much about our applicants as possible and believe this exam will help us do that.
+Beginning with the 2025 admissions cycle, all applicants are required to sit for the PREview exam.
+The PREview is utilized as part of our holistic review process to give the admissions committee additional information about an applicant’s personal attributes.
+We value learning as much about our applicants as possible and this exam offers insights about an applicant’s understanding of professional behaviors.

 Yes!
 Students of any faith background are encouraged to apply.